Code-Institute-Submissions/nassetti-maranello_AprResub/README.md

 * CSS
     * Scroll-Snapping
         * Error: Scroll-Snapping could not be used with a track pad but worked with a mouse and keyboard arrows.
         * Solution: Appeared to be an issue with Firefox.
 Tested on Safari and Chrome and worked as desired.
-As a safety measure, added an instructional pop-up that recommended utilisation of keyboard arrows.
+As a safety measure, added a conventional site without scroll-snap and recommended utilisation of keyboard arrows.

 ## References
 [Markdown Guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)